zechenl/narrow_unet/README.md

 # Narrow U-Net
 By Samuel Li & Matthew French

+## Overview
+This project implements a parameter-efficient ("shallow") U-Net architecture for phase retrieval in propagation-based X-ray phase-contrast imaging.

+The goal is to reconstruct phase information from intensity-only measurements, an inverse problem traditionally solved using iterative physics-based methods.

+## Technical Approach

+- Implemented a reduced-width U-Net encoder–decoder architecture
+- Trained model to map propagation-based intensity images → retrieved phase
+- Designed GPU-enabled training workflow and experiment logging
+- Organized preprocessing, datasets, and evaluation for reproducibility

 ### Installation
 1. Clone this repository (i.e. git clone ...)
 2. Create and activate a virtual environment: